vivianwr/Earthquake_Data_Processing/README.md

      Set Earthquake Markers
-* Organize a complex application by using several different classes.
+1. Organize a complex application by using several different classes.
-* Build a class hierarchy to reflect the different kinds of markers for different categories of earthquakes.
+2. Build a class hierarchy to reflect the different kinds of markers for different categories of earthquakes.
-* Write code to override methods in base classes.
+3. Write code to override methods in base classes.
-* Write an abstract class that implements some methods and leaves others abstract.
+4. Write an abstract class that implements some methods and leaves others abstract.
-* Use PGraphics methods to draw shapes.
+5. Use PGraphics methods to draw shapes.
+6. EarthquakeCityMap.java, CityMarker.java, EarthquakeMarker.java, LandQuakeMarker.java, OceanQuakeMarker.java